cmi-dair/flowdump/README.md

 ### Custom field serialization

-Custom serializers can be implemented for projects with custom NiPype Node types:
+Custom serializers can be implemented for projects with custom NiPype Node types.
+The serializer is a function that takes a the default `flowdump` serializer function (to optionally fall back to) and an object and returns a JSON-serializable object.

 ```Python
 def my_custom_serializer(